Special Needs Trusts FAQs: Answers for Parents of Children with Special Needs

 Who can serve as trustee of a special needs trust?

-The Trustee can be a family member, friend, or private professional Trustee.
-In the case of a stand alone SNT, the person making the gift can also serve as trustee.
+In the case of a stand-alone special needs trust, the person creating the trust can also serve as the initial trustee.

 How to set up a SNT?